source-academy/frontend/README.md

 You may try [this](https://medium.com/@alexishevia/the-magic-behind-npm-link-d94dcb3a81af) for a smoother experience.

-## For Editing And Creating New Local XML Missions

-1. Use the branch 'mission-editing' in cadet-frontend
-2. Run in browser with npm start
-2. Go to Incubator tab.

 ## Application Structure

 1. `actions` contains action creators, one file per reducer, combined in index.